 Dwinell lasted two years in the army, fighting in three battles and suffering a minor bullet wound at Gettysburg.
 Throughout his time in the army, Dwinell also served as a war correspondent, sending frequent dispatches to be published in his newspaper – more than 200 in all.

 His news reporting was somewhat less upbeat as he recorded the struggles of the Confederates.
 In one dispatch he wrote of picket duty: This duty is telling fearfully upon the men.
 Beside the great fatigue to which they are subjected, the want of sleep and exposure, the most trying of all is the continuing expectation of an attack, which seems imminent all the time.

 Many have not had clean clothes in two weeks, have been sleeping on the mud . . . and eating fat meat, when they could get it, with their fingers after broiling it on a stick.

 In another he wrote of the calm that came over him in battle.

 As the dangers really increased, and friends were seen falling thick upon either side, the apprehension or rather the fear . . . became strangely less, and without feeling secure there was a sort of forced resignation to calmly abide whatever consequences should come.

-When he resigned the military, Dwinell, by then a captain, served in the Georgia legislature until the state fell to General William Sherman.
-His newspaper stopped publishing while Union troops occupied Rome and his offices were used to publish a Union newspaper.
+When he resigned the military, Melvin Dwinell, by then a captain, served in the Georgia Legislature until the state fell to General William Sherman.
+His newspaper stopped publishing while Union troops occupied Rome.
+They used his offices to publish a Union newspaper.

-At the end of the war, he reported his offices were trashed by the departing Union soldiers and his equipment stolen or ruined.
+At the end of the war, he reported the departing Union soldiers trashed his offices and stole or ruined his equipment.
 The war took the fight out of Dwinell and he quickly signed a loyalty oath.